amruthkumarn/log_analysis_agentic_ai/README.md

 ## Architecture

 The application uses a multi-agent system built with LangGraph.
-Different agents are responsible for specific tasks such as log parsing, event correlation, anomaly detection, root cause analysis, and generating recommendations.
+The data ingestion layer is flexible, allowing logs to be sourced from local files or an Elasticsearch index.
+Specialized agents are responsible for specific tasks such as log parsing, event correlation, anomaly detection, root cause analysis, and generating recommendations.
 A Retrieval Augmented Generation (RAG) component leverages documents in the `documentation/` directory to provide context to the LLM for more accurate analysis.

 ## Contributing